-RAIT 328 Ultrasound Equipment for Mammographers • 2 Cr.
+RAIT 328 Breast Ultrasound Equipment • 2 Cr.

 Introduces the ultrasound system.
 Includes detailed descriptions of essential parts of the ultrasound system using a variety of ultrasound machines, classroom demonstrations of system operations and technique, and practical application to breast anatomy and pathology.
-Prerequisite: Acceptance to the program or permission of instructor.
+Prerequisite: Admission to the program and permission of the Program Chair.

 After completing this class, students should be able to: